• Skip to primary navigation

 How to make bully beef quiche

-• Fry the onions gently in the oil until they start to turn translucent, then add the mushrooms and pinenuts and continue to fry over a low heat until the moisture from the mushrooms has evapourated.
+• Fry the onions gently in the oil until they turn translucent, then add the mushrooms and pinenuts and continue to fry over low heat until the moisture from the mushrooms has evaporated.
 You want to get this mixture as dry as possible.

 4 images showing steps for mixing a bully beef quiche.